 Families who wish to have a cremation may decide to have the whole funeral at a crematorium.
 The service would take place in the building and the coffin would remain there afterwards for the cremation.
 Funeral Directors and ministers are currently obliged to ensure government guidelines on social distancing are also followed.

 Involving the church at a cremation

 A church minister can lead the whole service at the crematorium.
-Under normal circumstances, it’s possible to have part of the service at the crematorium and part of it in a church, (but that can't happen until churches reopen for their usual services.
-When that becomes possible again, a church service can take place before or after the cremation service).
+Under normal circumstances, it’s possible to have part of the service at the crematorium and part of it in a church, and the church part can take place before or after the cremation service.
 The church minister can help you decide which is the best option for you and your family.
 The church minister can also be there for you after the funeral and can offer prayers for when it is time to put the ashes in their final resting place.